lowRISC/lowrisc-site/content/blog/fourth-riscv-workshop.md

 much more to come.
 The full PULP will be released in December, an in the meantime you can use the PULPino core.

-## The DOVER Edge: A Metadata-Enhanced RISC-V Architecture: Andrew DeHon
+## The DOVER Edge: A Metadata-Enhanced RISC-V Architecture: André DeHon
 * How do we handle the 'edge' of a metadata tagged system? e.g. I/O to the untagged world, legacy devices, DMA.
 * PUMP is a metadata processing engine that checks tags upon every instruction